Amber Heard grilled over telling Johnny Depp to ‘tell the world’ he’s an abuse victim

 “I was saying it as he was a man who beat me up for five years,” she said.

-During intense questioning, Mr Depp’s attorney questioned why Ms Heard did not have visible bruises or signs of abuse in some photos taken after alleged violence took place.
+During intense questioning, Mr Depp’s attorney questioned why Ms Heard did not have visible bruises or signs of abuse in some photos taken at various events after alleged violence took place.

-Ms Heard explained that she had used make-up to cover the marks.
+Ms Heard explained that she had used make-up to cover the marks and ice to reduce swelling.

+Jurors were shown close-up photos of Ms Heard’s mouth taken after an appearance on James Corden’sThe Late Late Show one day after she claims she was abused by her husband.

+At the time, she allegedly had a bust lip from Mr Depp hitting her.

 She was also questioned about whether there were any medical records for the alleged incident where Mr Depp sexually assaulted her with a liquor bottle.
-Ms Heard said she did not seek medical attention.
+Ms Heard said she did not seek medical attention as she didn’t want anyone to know what happened.

 Mr Depp is suing his ex-wife for defamation over the 2018 op ed she penned for The Washington Post where she described herself as a “a public figure representing domestic abuse”.